As the hype around A.I. continues to increase, you may wonder how to get started with an automated intelligence solution.

 People are the most important consideration.
 Whether internally-sourced or consultants, three roles are key for success:

 - Most important of all; subject matter experts

-Also, increasing overall data literacy in any organization will booster the effectiveness of any new A.I. initiative.
+Also, increasing overall data literacy in any organization will booster the effectiveness of any new automation initiative.

-There are proven methodologies that have been created to ensure success with A.I. projects.
+There are proven methodologies that have been created to ensure success with A.I. and automation projects.
 Two are ModelOps and MLOps:

 MLOps is the operationalizing of machine learning models themselves.
 This is a critical component of ModelOps that is used for standardizing the deployment and management of machine learning models.
 It includes the people, processes, and technology needed for success.

-More than likely, you’ll use a blend of A.I. techniques that are already integrated with existing line of business software.
+More than likely, you’ll use a blend of intelligent automation tools that are already integrated with existing line of business software.
 As mentioned before, intelligent document processing includes many pre-built data science tools, potentially saving time during the data gathering process.